INTERVIEW WITH halley Willcox of Methods of Madness Dance Theater (AZ)

 Us: “Glitter & Doom” is such a striking and evocative title.
 Can you share how this work first began and what ideas or experiences sparked the creation?

-Halley Willcox: As an individual, I was thinking about all of the stresses on the world, and within the United States, specifically.
-I wanted to make a work that addressed those feelings, but not in a way that makes you only feel bad.
-I was curious about how I could make something that talks about the state of the world today, but does so through metaphor, poetics, and also offers a solution.
+Halley Willcox: As an individual, I was thinking about the stresses felt in the world, and the USA specifically.
+I wanted to make a work that addressed those feelings, but also was approachable and maybe even a little funny.
+I was curious about how I could make something that talks about the state of the world today, but does so through metaphor, poetics, and also offers a solution or encourages the audience to seek a solution.

 I was on a mission to make something that was campy and satirical, but was also serious and a little bit sentimental.
 I also knew I wanted to approach the work through a sci-fi lens.
-The dancers and I got a bunch of old sci-fi Pennyback books, and everyone chose excerpts.
-Some of the language and structures from the show are from those books.
+One rehearsal, I brought a bunch of old sci-fi Pennyback books, and everyone chose excerpts, and some of the language and structures from the show were inspired by these stories.
 A few other structures have been developed around ideas of time travel and my interest in the long jump.
-We had probably two full rehearsals where we just did long jump explorations that later turned into a portion of the piece.
+We had probably two full rehearsals where we did long jump explorations that later turned into a portion of the piece.
+I don’t mind taking my time if that's what the idea needs.

 Us: Are you trying any new ideas with this work?

-Halley Willcox: In this project, I am doing a lot of things that are new for me and taking a lot of risks that I haven’t done before.
+Halley Willcox: In this project, I am approaching a lot of skills, concepts, and ways of making that are new for me, and taking a lot of risks that I haven’t done before.
 This work was developed in a completely non-linear way.
 It felt as though each section of the work was a piece of grass that all grew up at the same time — blooming simultaneously, slowly.
 Because of this, I’ve had to approach the work in a more patchwork style.

 Another thing that is different about this work is that there's an 8 to 10-minute film that exists within the piece.
-We came to a point where we had done all the magic we could do within the stage space, but it still felt like we needed more magic to continue the story — we chose to do that through film.
-It was interesting to try to stay consistent with ideas, themes, and concepts because we filmed the video over six months ago.
+We came to a point where we had done all the magic I wanted to do within the stage space, but it still felt like we needed moments that were not possible through live performance to continue the story — I chose to do that through film.
+It was interesting to try to stay consistent with ideas, themes, and concepts because we filmed the videos over six months ago.
 Throughout the editing process, I had to ask myself, “How does this film sit in the middle of this bigger idea, and how can I bridge the gap between the live performance and the film to make it one fabric?”

 Us: In the show description, it says you blend ambient sounds with pop music throughout the performance — what made you want choose that specific sound range, and how does the use of sound help shape the dancers’ journey?